crownstone/website/_posts/2017-08-31-flex-energy-arriving.md

 What would a smart energy contract look like?
 At Qurrent (the utility company) a [Hackathon](https://hackathon.qurrent.nl/?href=crownstone) is organized by [Qurrent](https://www.qurrent.nl/) itself and [Label A](https://labela.nl/) that is exactly meant to answer this question.
 One interesting point you might have not considered is consumer protection.
 In a lot of situations the [ACM](https://www.acm.nl/en/) (consumer protection agency) in the Netherlands allows people to cancel their contract if there is a price change.
 Now, assume the price changes each hour due to wind and sun.
 Providers that give you these benefits suddenly are at a disadvantage with respect to utilities that are less environmentally friendly!
 Make sure you sign up fast, or they might run out of spots.

 The prize to win!
 A nice 10.000 kWh per team.
-Nice energy to do some altcoin mining. :-) [Join our hackerspace meetup](https://www.meetup.com/Smart-Home-Bluetooth-Hackerspace/events/241340315/) to - eventually - prepare for this hackathon.
-If you already know how to control the Crownstones, you can even quicker come up with smart energy-related applications!
+Nice energy to do some altcoin mining. :-)

-Plenty of updates!
+# Plenty of updates!

 There has been quite some progress in the software development, firmware as well as app.
 The behavior is now easy accessible.
 Moreover, it is possible to set a timer.
 Stay tuned for more!

 ![Screenshot schedule]({{site.url}}/attachments/screenshot-schedule.jpg)